 Navigating California Workers' Compensation: A Guide for Employers

 As an employer in California, understanding workers' compensation is crucial to ensure compliance with state regulations and protect your business.
-Workers' compensation is a mandatory insurance program that protects employees who experience job-related injuries or illnesses by providing essential benefits.
+Workers' compensation is a mandatory insurance program that safeguards employees by covering medical treatment, lost wages, and rehabilitation costs stemming from work-related injuries or illnesses.

 Workers' compensation (WC) in California has some unique features and regulations compared to other states.